montoyamoraga/shbobo-studies/notes/shlisp.md

 #### melody

+* Description: record and repeat melodies.
+Only for SHTAR.
+* Arguments: TODO
+* Example: TODO

 4

-record and repeat melodies

 #### worm

+* Description: rectify and hold an input, like an envelope generator.
+Only for SHTAR.
+* Arguments: TODO
+* Example: TODO

 4

-rectify and hold an input, like an envelope generator

 #### scale

+* Description: convert frets to exponential (musical) pitch.
+Only for SHTAR.
+* Arguments: TODO
+* Example: TODO

 4

-convert frets to exponential (musical) pitch

 #### ladder

+* Description: traverse a list of 32 according to input.
+Only for SHTAR.
+* Arguments: TODO
+* Example: TODO

 4

-traverse a list of 32 according to input

 #### press